redis/redis-doc/commands/command.md

    ...
 ```

-Some Redis commands have no predetermined key locations.
+Some Redis commands have no predetermined key locations, or they are not easy to find.
 For those commands, the `movablekeys` flag is added to the command flags @array-reply,
 which denotes that the (`first-key`, `last-key`, `key-step`) fields are insufficient to find all the keys,
 and Cluster clients needs to user other measures which are described below to locate them.